KosmasDev/dbt-task-jaffle-shop/README.md

     GROUP BY customer_id, customer_name
 ),

--- Step 3: Rank customers by the number of locations visited (descending order) customers_ranked AS (
+-- Rank customers based on the number of different locations they visited customers_ranked AS (
     SELECT
         *,